-Availability: in clinical development Dose : In a phase 2 clinical trial in mild-to-moderate Alzheimer's patients, doses of 400 mg/day and 800 mg/day of LM11A-31-BHS have been tested (NCT03069014).
-Chemical formula: C 12 H 27 Cl 2 N 3 O 2 Company: PharmatrophiX MW: 316.26 $ \int{e^{H}} \int$ Half life: plasma half-life of 1 hour, brain half-life of 3-4 hours in mice BBB: penetrant Clinical trials: A phase 2 clinical trial in mild-to- moderate Alzheimer's patients was recently completed (NCT03069014).
-Observational studies : none available
+Availability: in clinical development Company: PharmatrophiX Dose : In a phase 2 clinical trial in mild-to-moderate Alzheimer's patients, doses of 400 mg/day and 800 mg/day of LM11A-31-BHS were tested (NCT03069014).
+Chemical formula: C 12 H 27 Cl 2 N 3 O 2 MW: 316.26 Half life: plasma half-life of 1 hour, brain half-life of 3-4 hours in mice BBB: penetrant CI-H Clinical trials: A phase 2 clinical trial in mild-to-moderate Alzheimer's patients was completed in 2020 (NCT03069014).
+Observational studies: none available Source: PubChem

 What is it?

-LM11A-31 is an orally available, brain-penetrant, small molecule ligand for the p75 neurotrophic receptor (p75NTR). p75NTR levels are increased in Alzheimer's disease and the receptor is expressed in neurons that are vulnerable to the disease (Nguyen et al., 2014). p75NTR binds neurotrophins such as NGF and BDNF, and its signaling can promote either neuronal survival or apoptotic death, depending on its ligand, expression patterns of other neurotrophin receptors, and downstream signaling elements.
+LM11A-31 is an orally available, brain-penetrant, small molecule ligand for the p75 neurotrophic receptor (p75NTR), a member of the tumor necrosis factor family of receptors whose signaling network is at the core of important resilience pathways regulating functions such as cell survival, plasticity, and synaptic integrity (reviewed in Shanks et al., 2023).
+Signaling of p75NTR mediates age-related decline in neuronal structure and function (Xie et al., 2019; Wang et al., 2023).
+In the brain, p75NTR is expressed at high levels in basal forebrain cholinergic and hippocampal pyramidal neurons, while expression is also present in the entorhinal cortex, locus coeruleus, and other regions (reviewed in Shanks et al., 2023). p75NTR binds neurotrophins such as NGF and BDNF, and its signaling can promote either neuronal survival or apoptotic death, depending on its ligand, expression patterns of other neurotrophin receptors, and downstream signaling elements.
 For example, proNGF induces death of neurons and oligodendrocytes through p75NTR and activation of apoptotic machinery (Lee et al., 2001; Beattie et al., 2002).
 In other systems, p75NTR signaling through PI3K/AKT or NFκB promotes cell survival (Carter et al., 1996; Roux et al., 2001).
+In neurons, p75NTR generally promotes degenerative signaling when without a ligand or when interacting with pro-neurotrophins and sortilin (Mufson et al., 2019).
+However, p75NTR can have trophic effects when interacting with tropomyosin receptor kinases (Trk) receptors and mature neurotrophins (reviewed in Conroy and Coulson, 2022).